Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 "...Yes ma’am!" she shrugged.

 Xiù beamed like she’d just won the lottery.
 "Good girl." she said.
-"Now, this is called a Horse Stance… come on!"
+"Now, this is called a Horse Stance... come on!"

 ---